 As described under Action Item 4.1.3, the NRDs provide financial support to the Southwest and Twin Valley Weed management districts for the removal of invasive vegetation and noxious weeds throughout the Basin.
-Upper Republican NRD has a representative on the board of the Southwest Weed Management District and has been actively involved in the weed district's activities.
+Upper Republican NRD has a representative on the board of the Southwest Weed Management District and is actively engaged in selection of projects to remove undesirable vegetation to improve streamflow.
 Lower Republican NRD financially supports the Twin Valley Weed Management district which eradicates invasive and noxious weeds in the Republican River Basin.